nahidnfr123/laravel-guardian/README.md

 # Guardian Package

 **Guardian** is the zero-config API boilerplate for Laravel 12.
-It ships with Sanctum authentication, role/ability management, ready-made routes, seeders, factories, middleware logging, and an extensible configuration layer so any Laravel app can install the same battle-tested API surface in minutes.
+It ships with Sanctum or Passport authentication + social authentication, role/ability management, ready-made routes, seeders, factories, middleware logging, and an extensible configuration layer so any Laravel app can install the same battle-tested API surface in minutes.
+Inspired by Tyro | https://github.com/hasinhayder/tyro

 ## Why Guardian?